Noémie Merlant: Career

 She had her first breakthrough in the 2016 film Heaven Will Wait for which she was nominated for the César Award for Most Promising Actress.

 In 2019, Merlant starred in Portrait of a Lady on Fire.
 She won the Lumière Award for Best Actress for her performance and was nominated for the César Award for Best Actress alongside her co-star Adèle Haenel.

 In 2020, Merlant starred in Zoé Wittock's Jumbo, a film about a woman who falls in love with an amusement park ride.
 She also starred in Marie-Castille Mention-Schaar's A Good Man.

-In 2022, Merlant portrayed Francesca Lentini, a musician and personal assistant to the celebrated composer/conductor Lydia Tár (Cate Blanchett), in the movie Tár, directed by Todd Field.
+In 2022, Merlant portrayed Francesca Lentini, a musician and personal assistant to the celebrated composer/conductor Lydia Tár (Cate Blanchett), in Todd Field's Tár.

 In 2023, it was announced that Merlant would play the titular character Emmanuelle in a reboot of the iconic franchise directed by Audrey Diwan.

 In June 2023, Merlant was invited to become a member of the Academy of Motion Picture Arts and Sciences.

-In April 2025, she joined the cast of Bertrand Mandico's upcoming film Roma elastica.
+In April 2025, she joined the cast of Bertrand Mandico's upcoming film Roma Elastica.